BradleyMatera/dids/docs/security/index.md

 - Hardware security modules (HSMs)
 - Multi-signature schemes requiring multiple keys for critical operations

+For a detailed examination of key management challenges and solutions, see the [Key Rotation and Recovery](key-rotation-recovery.md) document, which provides comprehensive strategies for maintaining identity continuity while addressing key security concerns.

 ### Method-Specific Vulnerabilities

 Different DID methods have unique security properties and vulnerabilities: